Quantum Communication

 Versatile & Intuitive Software Engine

-Time Tagger software allows for direct access to the time tag stream, which is only limited by the bandwidth of USB 3.0 (~90 Mtags/s), which connects the Time Tagger hardware to the measurement PC.
+Time Tagger software allows for direct access to the time tag stream, which connects the Time Tagger hardware to the measurement PC.
 Our flexible and highly performant API offers many powerful tools to help you analyze your data, such as coincidence, conditional filters, dead times, and delays.
 These help to avoid dark counts, detect afterpulsing, and extract the maximum amount of useful signal from your data.

 Remote Synchronization